Home in the Ruhr area

 The Haniel Klassik Open Air is hosted every two years by the company in cooperation with Deutsche Oper am Rhein, the City of Duisburg and the Duisburg Philharmonic Orchestra.
 In this way, the company provides Duisburg residents with free access to high culture and allows recording companies to reach new target groups.

 To achieve more with combined strength and to bundle expertise, Haniel is working together with strong partners in the area of site responsibility.
-Together with the non-profit organisations Social Impact gGmbH, the Prof. Otto Beisheim Foundation and the KfW Foundation, Haniel set up an incubator lab for social entrepreneurs in Duisburg in 2015.
+Together with the non-profit organisations Anthropia gGmbH, the Beisheim Foundation and the KfW Foundation, Haniel set up an incubator programme for social entrepreneurs in Duisburg in 2019.
 Start-up entrepreneurs who solve social challenges with their business ideas receive a scholarship for eight months, which includes professional advice, coaching, workshops and the necessary working infrastructure.

 Particularly in large urban areas such as the Ruhr, it is often difficult for young people to find a place where they can make constructive use of their free time.
 That is why Haniel is financing the „Ruhrorter Hafenkids" ("Ruhrort Harbour Kids") youth club.
 The establishment opened in early 2009 and today children and young people can listen to music, play or surf the Internet here five days a week.
 They create TV programmes, cook together and put on concerts – all under pedagogical supervision.
 They also receive help with their homework, and in the holidays there is a special excursion programme.
 Haniel has developed the youth club in collaboration with young people, Duisburg’s youth welfare department, and the charity Caritas.